dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 # Upcoming Products

 - Nvidia has announced the RTX 5000 series.
 While we need to wait for independent benchmarks to provide more info, our initial impression is that the RTX 5070, 5070 Ti and 5080 may underperform in DCS due to their low amount of VRAM.
+However, the upcoming driver feature to force custom DLSS configuration may be of interest.

 # Technical Bulletins

 _Current known issues and workarounds_

-- [Some players are seeing visual artifacts that look like infinitely long brown stripes.](https://forum.dcs.world/topic/361719-terrain-visual-issues/).
+- [Some players are seeing visual artifacts that look like infinitely long brown stripes if a specific crater is present.](https://forum.dcs.world/topic/361719-terrain-visual-issues/).
 No known root cause or workaround at this time.
 - [The "Broken 3" weather preset exhibits visual artifacting in VR](https://forum.dcs.world/topic/366759-graphical-glitch-in-between-cloud-layers/).
 Workaround: Use a different weather preset.
 - Meta's quest software may fill the `C:\` with over a million files named `fba_ads_*.json`, severely impacting disk performance.
 Workaround: Delete or rename the file `C:\Program Files\Oculus\Support\oculus-remote-desktop\RemoteDesktopCompanion.exe`, then run the following in a command prompt: